European Foundation

 Views and reactions

 In press releases, social partners expressed their solidarity with Ukrainian refugees.
 On the other hand, the media raise the question of unequal treatment of refugees on the ground of their origin.
 They asked why the ‘decent treatment’ of Ukraine refugees is not applied to all.
 In their letter, asylum seekers stressed double standards when Ukraine citizens and when other refugees are concerned.
-The state provided new beds and better food for Ukraine refugees in accommodation centers.
-They, moreover, are allowed to stay in private accommodations, have immediate access to work and receive income support, the privileges asylum seekers can only dream of.
-Asylum seekers thus demanded equal treatment, the right to work and access to the social system, the right to free movement, access to decent health care, decent housing in asylum centers and legal assistance to which they have otherwise the lawful right.
+The state provided new beds and better food for Ukraine refugees in accommodation centres.
+Moreover, they are allowed to stay in private accommodations, have immediate access to work and receive income support, the privileges asylum seekers can only dream of.
+Asylum seekers thus demanded equal treatment, the right to work and access to the social system, the right to free movement, access to decent health care, decent housing in asylum centres and legal assistance to which they have otherwise the lawful right.

 Sources